Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Database authentication in Klaw

-In Klaw, you can configure database-level authentication by setting `klaw.login.authentication.type: db` in the core mode application properties.
+In Klaw, you can configure database-level authentication by setting `klaw.login.authentication.type: db` in the Klaw Core mode application properties.

 With database authentication, Klaw uses the Spring JSESSION ID.
 When